kombiHQ/kombi/README.md

 ## Installing

-Make sure you have the dependencies used by this project on your system (In case you are building the dependencies manually skip the step below):
+Make sure you have the required dependencies used by this project on your system (In case you are building the dependencies manually skip the step below):

 ### Installing dependencies